Ena Sendijarević

-Ena Sendijarević (born 1987) is an Amsterdam-based Bosnian filmmaker and screenwriter.
-She is best known for her short film Import (2016) and her debut feature Take Me Somewhere Nice (2019).
-The latter won the Heart of Sarajevo award for Best Feature Film at the 2019 Sarajevo Film Festival.
+Ena Sendijarević (born 1987) is a Bosnian-Dutch filmmaker and screenwriter known for her distinctive blend of surrealism, satire, and sharp social commentary and exploration of themes such as power, identity, sexuality and migration.
+Her notable works include Import (2016), which premiered at the Cannes Directors' Fortnight; Take Me Somewhere Nice (2019), winner of the Heart of Sarajevo Award for Best Feature Film; and Sweet Dreams (2023), a satirical exploration of Dutch colonialism that premiered to critical acclaim.

+She is sometimes also credited as Ena Sendijarevic (without the diacritic) in international contexts.

 Early life and education

 Sendijarević was born in 1987 in Odžak, Bosnia and Herzegovina.
 Later she moved with her family to Modriča, where she remained until the beginning of the Bosnian War.
 After moving 20 times, including to Berlin, she moved to Amsterdam in 2002.
 She studied media and culture at the University of Amsterdam and the Freie Universität Berlin.
 In 2014, she graduated with a degree in screenwriting and directing from the Netherlands Film Academy.